pprzezwanski/gulpfile/README.md

 * Ability to choose browser refresh type between hot module replacement behaviour and standard watch that needs manual browser refresh (sometimes it is better for comparing ‘before and after’ in two browsers tabs)

+* Ability to choose if initializing gulp opens the browser autmatically or not

 * Information about chosen config highlights is logged to console when tasks starts

-* Separate 'gulp clean' task